hofmand/dir2ml/README.md

 # dir2ml
 A command line tool to create metalink ([RFC5854](https://tools.ietf.org/html/rfc5854)) files (`.meta4`/`.metalink`) from a directory structure on local storage, complete with multiple cryptographic hash options.
 The latest binary release for Windows x86 and x64 can be found [here](https://github.com/hofmand/dir2ml/releases).

-This tool, `dir2ml`, will create a single UTF-8 metalink file from a supplied directory and base URL, with one `file` record per file, sorted purely [ASCIIbetically](https://en.wiktionary.org/wiki/ASCIIbetical) by path.
+This tool, `dir2ml`, will create a single UTF-8 metalink file from a supplied directory and base URL, with one `file` record per file, sorted purely [ASCIIbetically](https://en.wiktionary.org/wiki/ASCIIbetical) by path to simplify diffs.
 The metalink file is an XML format so it can be rendered in a variety of ways using ordinary tools such as XML transformation utilities operating on XML stylesheets (`.xslt`).
 See an [example](#example-output-file) of this file format below.

 Later, when the original storage location of the files goes offline, the `.meta4` file can be used to identify and locate those files by hash on other servers or by P2P, and to reconstruct the original file structures.